Certificate thumbnail

 You have several options.
 You can buy high-quality wet and dry god food at your local pet store or if you want more control over what goes into the bowl, you can feed your adult Frenchie with home-cooked food.
 Raw diets like B.A.R.F. are also great options.

-The article is based on the expert knowledge of the TomKings Puppies team who have been breeding French Bulldogs for 10 years on their farm.
+The article is based on the expert knowledge of the TomKings team who have been breeding French Bulldogs for 15 years.
 All the pictures in the post belong to them and their customers, and show puppies from their breed.
 Check their available French Bulldog puppies, or if you have any questions or comments let us know below the article.

 Comments